JB63134/bash_ca/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-green)](LICENSE)
 [![Version](https://img.shields.io/badge/version-1.0.32-blue)](https://github.com/JB63134/bash_ca/releases)

-ca is very BASH specific. supports dpkg, rpm, and pacman.

 ca is a shell-command introspection tool that tells you what a command really is.
 Instead of relying on multiple tools (type, which, command -V, declare, alias, etc.), ca unifies all resolution logic into a single command analysis engine.